From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Methodology

 The hop embedding $\mathbf{H} \in \mathbb{R}^{N \times L \times d}$ contains multi-hop neighbor information.
 The $\mathbf{E}_{\text {order}}$ can help the following order-insensitive hop interaction layer to capture hop-order information, which is important for the heterophily datasets, as further discussed in Section~\ref{sec:ablation}.

-\textbf{Hop Interaction.} Inspired by~\cite{Guo2017DeepFMAF}, we argue that the underlying co-occurrence among different hop features contains the clue for the discrimination of each node.
+\textbf{Hop Interaction.} Inspired by~\cite{Guo2017DeepFMAF}, we argue that the underlying co-occurrence among different hop features inside each node contains the clue for its discrimination.
 Therefore, our goal is to model the non-linear interaction among hops to enhance discrimination without node interaction.
-Recall that message-passing is widely used in GNNs to conduct non-linear interactions among nodes~\cite{gilmer2017neural}.
-We take advantage of current well-designed GNNs by converting the interaction target from nodes to hop features of each node.
-Specifically, for each node $v_i$, we construct a fully-connected hop feature graph $\mathcal{G}_i^{hop}=\{\mathcal{V}^{hop},\mathcal{E}^{hop}\}$, where each node $v'_l \in \mathcal{G}_i^{hop}$ corresponds to an $l$-th hop feature of the original node $v_i$.
-Accordingly, the task of modeling hop interactions of node $v_i$ is equivalent to modeling node interactions on the corresponding hop feature graph, which can be easily achieved by applying any standard GNNs over $\mathcal{G}_i^{hop}$.
-With the residual connection, we can stack $K$ hop interaction layers to model the high-order interaction among hops, and each layer interaction for node $v_i$ is:
+Since message-passing is widely used in GNNs for non-linear interactions among nodes~\cite{gilmer2017neural}, to achieve hop interaction, we take advantage of well-designed GNNs by shifting the interaction target from nodes to multi-hop features inside each node.
+Specifically, for node $v_i$, we construct a fully-connected hop feature graph $\mathcal{G}_i^\text{hop}$, where each node $v'_l$ in $\mathcal{G}_i^\text{hop}$ corresponds to an $l$-th hop feature of the original node $v_i$.
+Then, by leveraging any standard GNNs to model node interactions on the feature graph $\mathcal{G}_i^\text{hop}$, we can effectively capture multi-hop feature interactions of node $v_i$.
+To model high-order interactions among hops, we can stack $K$ hop interaction layers with residual connections as follows:

-In practice, we do not need to explicitly construct the hop feature graph $\mathcal{G}^{hop}$ for each node.
-Instead, for the hop interaction GNN in Eq.~\eqref{eq:hopGNN}, without loss of generality, we implement it with a multi-head self-attention mechanism~\cite{GAT, vaswani2017attention} to capture the complex dependencies between hop features, \ie, pairwise interactions between two hop features in different semantic subspaces.
-For simplicity, we omit the superscript $k$ and subscript $i$, the hop embedding $\mathbf{H}\in \mathbb{R}^{L\times d}$ of each node is projected by three matrices $\mathbf{W_Q}$, $\mathbf{W_K}$, and $\mathbf{W_V}$ to the corresponding representations $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$.
-The single head of self-attention for each interaction layer is then calculated as:
+where $\mathbf{H}_i^k \in \mathbb{R}^{L \times d}$ is the $L$ hop features of node $v_i$ after the $k$-th hop interaction.
+In practice, we do not need to explicitly construct the hop feature graph $\mathcal{G}^\text{hop}$ for each node.
+Instead, without loss of generality, we implement the hop interaction $\operatorname{GNN}$ in Eq.~\eqref{eq:hopGNN} with a standard multi-head self-attention mechanism~\cite{GAT, vaswani2017attention} to capture the complex dependencies between hop features, \ie, pairwise interactions between two hop features in different semantic subspaces.
+Specifically, the single head of self-attention on node $v_i$ is calculated as follows:

-where $\mathbf{A}'$ can be regarded as a weighted feature graph that captures the current interaction strength between pairwise hop features.
+where we omit the superscript $k$ of layers for simplicity.
+Here, the $\mathbf{W_Q}$, $\mathbf{W_K}$, and $\mathbf{W_V}$ are learnable projection matrices in each interaction layer.
+The resulting $\mathbf{A}^\text{hop}_i$ can be interpreted as a weighted feature interaction graph that captures the interaction strength among multi-hop features.